 MENU

-Altus Resource Trust relies on skilled volunteers who are willing to give their time visiting the Pacific Islands where they make use of and share their skills.
+Altus Pacific Aid (fomerly Altus Resource Trust) relies on skilled volunteers who are willing to give their time visiting the Pacific Islands where they make use of and share their skills.
 Because of low population numbers, it is difficult for countries in the Pacific Islands to train and retain specialists in many fields, not just health.
 As we live in a neighbouring country, therapists and other health professionals can travel to these Island nations to share their skills and make a huge difference in the lives of people with disabilities and their families.

 • Sue Donnell